 There’s no flavor duo quite like peanut butter + chocolate.
-We’ve made chocolate peanut butter cheesecake bars, no-bake peanut butter bars, and chocolate peanut butter snack bars, to name a few.
-My chocolate chip cookie layer cake is even filled with a chocolate peanut butter frosting!
-Today, we’re adding another recipe to the chocolate peanut butter mix: truly unbelievable peanut butter pie.
+In the kitchen, I’ve made desserts like chocolate peanut butter cheesecake bars, no-bake peanut butter bars, and peanut butter ice cream pie.
+My chocolate chip cookie layer cake is even filled with a chocolate peanut butter frosting.
+Today, we’re including a wildly decadent pie to the mix: unbelievable peanut butter pie.

 There’s a lot to cover, so let’s dive right in.